 What is ovulation bleeding?

-Ovulation bleeding is spotting when a woman ovulates, which is when a mature egg is released from the ovary.
-Some women experience spotting during every cycle, others only a few times, and some women never do.
-Ovulation bleeding is characterized by very light bleeding, much lighter than a period.
+Ovulation bleeding is light bleeding, or spotting, during ovulation.
+Ovulation is when a mature egg is released from the ovary.
+Some people experience spotting during every cycle, others only a few times, and some never do.
+Ovulation bleeding is characterized by very light bleeding, much lighter than a period, and typically lasts one or two days.

-The blood may range from a light pink to a bright red or dark brown, depending on the speed of the blood flow.
-Light pink spotting generally indicates that the blood has mixed with cervical fluid.
-Ovulation bleeding is generally caused by changes in a woman’s hormone levels, specifically, the dramatic fall in estrogen that happens right before ovulation and may cause the endometrium – the inner lining of the uterus — to shed.
+The color of vaginal discharge from ovulation bleeding may range from light pink to bright red or dark brown, depending on the speed of the blood flow.
+Light pink spotting generally means that blood has mixed with cervical fluid.
+Ovulation bleeding is generally caused by changes in hormone levels, specifically, a dramatic fall in estrogen that happens right before ovulation and may cause the endometrium — the inner lining of the uterus — to shed.

 Spotting between periods can occur before, during, or after ovulation.
-If you notice consistent mid-menstrual cycle spotting, track your periods and ovulation cycles to determine when spotting occurs.
-This may help your doctor narrow down causes and treatments.
+In cases of consistent, mid-cycle spotting, using period and ovulation-tracking tools may help you determine when spotting occurs.
+This may help your health care provider narrow down causes and treatments.

 Spotting before ovulation

-Irregular spotting one to two weeks apart may indicate there is no ovulation at all, especially if there are underlying health causes, such as polycystic ovarian syndrome (PCOS), hyperprolactinemia or thyroid issues, that may affect fertility.
+Irregular spotting one to two weeks apart may indicate that ovulation is not happening at all, especially if there are underlying health causes, such as polycystic ovary syndrome (PCOS), hyperprolactinemia, or thyroid issues, which may affect fertility.

 Spotting during ovulation

-Spotting during ovulation lasts about a day or two.
-The drop in estrogen that signals a woman’s body to ovulate may result in ovulation spotting.
-Some women who regularly spot during ovulation use this as an indicator to either become or avoid getting pregnant.
-Ovulation may also be accompanied by mild bloating or abdominal cramps, usually on the side that is ovulating.
+Spotting during ovulation typically lasts about a day or two.
+The drop in estrogen that signals the body to ovulate may result in ovulation spotting.
+Some people who regularly experience spotting during ovulation use this as an indicator to try to conceive (or avoid it).
+Ovulation may also be accompanied by mild bloating or abdominal cramps, usually on the side that is releasing an egg.

 Spotting after ovulation

-Spotting after ovulation may indicate “implant bleeding,” which is when a fertilized egg implants in the uterus.
-Implantation bleeding may occur around the time you expect your cycle to start, but there are a couple of noticeable differences.
+Spotting after ovulation may indicate “implantation bleeding,” which is when a fertilized egg implants in the uterus.
+Implantation bleeding can occur 10–14 days after conception — around the time of the first expected day of your period — but there are a couple of noticeable differences.

 The color of implantation bleeding is light pink to dark brown, as opposed to the brighter, darker red of menstrual bleeding.
-Implantation bleeding will also be a lighter flow and last 12 hours to two days.
-Unless your cycle is unusually short, menstrual bleeding lasts a few days longer.
+Implantation bleeding will also be a lighter flow and last between a few hours and two days.

-Implantation bleeding is harmless to the embryo, although a woman may have some side effects associated with the process.
-These include headaches, nausea, mood swing, light cramping, breast tenderness, low backache, and fatigue.
+Implantation bleeding may cause some side effects, including headaches, nausea, mood swings, light cramping, breast tenderness, low backache, and fatigue, but it doesn’t harm the embryo.

-Intermenstrual bleeding can occur for many reasons.
-While some are normal, others indicate a health condition you should discuss with your doctor.
-Cysts, pregnancy, or perimenopause commonly cause spotting between periods.
+Bleeding between periods can occur for many reasons, some normal and others that indicate a health condition that needs attention from a health care provider.
+Ovarian cysts, pregnancy, and perimenopause commonly cause spotting between periods.

-- Pre-menarche spotting occurs before a young girl menstruates for the first time.
+- Pre-menarche spotting occurs before someone menstruates for the first time.
 This is generally harmless.

-- Polycystic ovarian syndrome (PCOS) is a common fertility disorder where multiple small cysts grow on one or both ovaries.
+- Polycystic ovary syndrome (PCOS) is a common endocrine disorder where multiple small unruptured follicles (cysts) grow on the ovaries.
 Hormonal imbalance and anovulation, or absence of ovulation, can lead to mid-cycle spotting.

 - Ectopic pregnancy is a type of pregnancy in which the fertilized egg implants and grows outside the uterus.
-Ectopic pregnancy may be one of the reasons for intermenstrual vaginal bleeding.
-Ectopic pregnancies can lead to serious health concerns.
+An ectopic pregnancy may cause vaginal bleeding between periods.
+An ectopic pregnancy can be a medical emergency that requires prompt treatment.

-Other times, spotting between periods can indicate an infection, sexually transmitted or otherwise.
-Certain STDs may cause spotting between periods, including chlamydia, gonorrhea, pelvic inflammatory disease, or HPV.
-If you know you've had unprotected sex, consult with your primary care doctor if you experience spotting.
+Spotting between periods may also indicate an infection.
+Certain sexually transmitted infections (STIs) can cause spotting between periods, including chlamydia, gonorrhea, and human papillomavirus (HPV).
+Pelvic inflammatory disease can also cause spotting.
+If you’re experiencing spotting after having unprotected sex, it’s a good idea to consult with a health care provider.
 Sexually transmitted infections can lead to serious reproductive complications, including infertility, if left untreated.

 - Forgotten tampon